v4rshi/v4rshi.github.io/seasons_eda.md

 - 2020 was the year of the pandemic, and 2019 is a baseline to compare pre and post COVID-19 music preferences
   <img src="images/attributes19.png?raw=true" width="1000" class="zoom"/>
   <img src="images/attributes20.png?raw=true" width="1000" class="zoom"/>

 - 2023 was the year I got married but 2024 was the year I was stuck without a job in a bad market
   <img src="images/attributes23.png?raw=true" width="1000" class="zoom"/>
   <img src="images/attributes24.png?raw=true" width="1000" class="zoom"/>

 I did also break each year down into seasons to see any seasonal trends, but to not clutter this page with too many graphs I will summarize my observations below:

+The shift in my music preferences from 2019 to 2020 shows a surprising trend towards more energetic and positive songs.
+While 2020 is often associated with the hardships of the COVID-19 pandemic, it was also the year I was unexpectedly admitted to graduate school.
+This personal triumph, especially significant given the closed borders and uncertainty, may explain my gravitation towards upbeat music.
+My experience highlights how individual circumstances can contrast with broader narratives during global events.

 #SUMMARY HERE
 ---